VysotskiVadim/VysotskiVadim.blog/_drafts/day-night-screenshot.markdown

 In the code above
 I got the activity using `waitForActivity` [extension](https://github.com/Karumi/Shot/blob/master/shot-android/src/main/java/com/karumi/shot/ActivityScenarioUtils.kt#L14), and recorded with the overridden name.

-Why do we need to override screenshot name?
+Why do we need to override the screenshot name?
-Library uses name of the test for the screenshot by default.
+Library uses the name of the test for the screenshot by default.
 But we're going to generate 2 screenshots in one test.
 To make the screenshot name unique add *_day* and *_night* postfix to the name.